minagishl/react-piano-roll/docs/GETTING_STARTED.md

-# Getting Started with react-piano-roll
+# Getting Started with @minagishl/react-piano-roll

-This guide will help you get started with developing and using the react-piano-roll package.
+This guide will help you get started with developing and using the @minagishl/react-piano-roll package.

 ## Project Structure